next-theme/theme-next-docs/source/docs/theme-settings/miscellaneous.md

 * Article Font: Font used by articles.
 * Code Font: Font used by code blocks in articles.

-Each font will be used as the first font of this class, NexT will fallback to internal font settings if they are unavalible.
+Each font will be used as the first font of this class, NexT will fallback to internal font settings if they are unavailable.

 * Non-code Font: Fallback to `"PingFang SC", "Microsoft YaHei", sans-serif`
 * Code Font: Fallback to `consolas, Menlo, "PingFang SC", "Microsoft YaHei", monospace`